se7enxweb/exponentialbasic/documentation/FEATURES.md

 - /section-standard
     - 100% Complete By Default.
 Links provided from navigational menus serve module views successfully with almost no minor warnings and almost all default available POST/GET module view Actions (user interaction; submitting forms for creation of content) no longer generate errors and warnings.
 - /section-intranet/
-    - 93% Complete By Default.
+    - 99% Complete By Default.
 Links provided from navigational menus serve module views successfully with almost no minor warnings and almost all default available POST/GET module view Actions (user interaction; submitting forms for creation of content) no longer generate errors and warnings.
 - /section-trade/
-    - 93% Complete By Default.
+    - 99% Complete By Default.
 Products are not displayed normally without loging in first.
 Links provided from navigational menus serve module views successfully with some minor warnings and some POST/GET module view Actions (user interaction; submitting forms for creation of content) generate errors and warnings.
 - /section-news/
     - 100% Complete By Default.
 Links provided from navigational menus serve module views successfully with almost no minor warnings and almost all default available POST/GET module view Actions (user interaction; submitting forms for creation of content) no longer generate errors and warnings.

+For more information about our php compatibility please see the [COMPATIBILITY.md](documentation/COMPATIBILITY.md) - eZ Publish Basic Module Compatibility with PHP8.x.

 ## Modules Available